Non-orthogonal eigenvectors, fluctuation-dissipation relations and entropy production

-displaying that the contributions of all eigenvalues are coupled through the eigenvectors.
+making evident that the contributions of different eigenmodes are strongly coupled through the matrix of eigenvector overlaps.
 The appearance of the overlap matrix ${\cal O}$ in the above equation is remarkable.
 First of all, such a matrix is known to control the spectral stability of linear systems under a small additive perturbation $\delta A$ of the coupling matrix $A$.
-The leading change in matrix spectrum is controlled by the first-order perturbation $\delta \lambda_i= \bra{L_i}\delta A\ket{R_i} \le \sqrt{\braket{L_i}{L_i} \braket{R_i}{R_i}} ||\delta A||_2$, where $||\delta A||_2$ denotes the Frobenius norm and the last inequality comes from Cauchy-Schwarz triangular condition for norm.
+The leading change in matrix spectrum is controlled by the first-order perturbation $\delta \lambda_i= \bra{L_i}\delta A\ket{R_i} \le \sqrt{\braket{L_i}{L_i} \braket{R_i}{R_i}} ||\delta A||_2$, where $||\delta A||_2$ denotes the Frobenius norm and the last inequality follows from Cauchy-Schwarz inequality.
 The square root of the diagonal entries $O_{ii}\geq 1$ featuring in the above estimate is known in numerical analysis community as the eigenvalue condition number determining the enhanced sensitivity of the perturbation in the case of non-normal operators.
-By taking the diagonal elements of the sum in Eq. (\ref{eq:DeltaTilde}) and comparing with Eq. \eqref{eq:DeltaNormal} we see that $O_{ii}$ is responsible for amplifying the FDT violation.
+It is instructive to calculate $\tilde{\Delta}=\frac{1}{N}\tr\Delta$ with \eqref{eq:DeltaNormal} and compare the result to \eqref{eq:DeltaTilde}.
 The matrix ${\cal O}$ also has an impact on transient behavior and other characteristics of systems with classical dynamics \cite{Grela_2017,erdos2018power,Tarnowski_2020,Gudowska_neuro} like relaxation, scattering and other properties of their quantum counterparts \cite{Savin,schomerus2000quantum,davy2019probing,fyodorov2022eigenfunction,cipolloni2023non,cipolloni2023entan,ghosh2023eigenvector}.
-All this has motivated a long-standing interest in statistics of entries $O_{ij}$ of the overlap matrix for random linear operators and matrices \cite{ChalkerMehlig,janik1999correlations,burda2014dysonian,fyodorovmehlig2002,fyodorovSavin2012,fyodorov2018CMP,bourgadedoubach2020,dubach2021,WFC1}

-Considering the formal solution of Eq.
-(1) for the initial vector "spike" $x(t)=x(0) \delta(t)$ and decomposing $A= X-\mu \idm $ to explicitly include May's stability condition, the spectral decomposition of $X$ in terms of its left and right eigenvectors yields the following squared norm of the solution $D(t)=\braket{x(t)}{x(t)}$ known as the Euclidean distance from the stationary point:
+All this has motivated a long-standing interest in statistics of entries $O_{ij}$ of the overlap matrix for random linear operators and matrices \cite{ChalkerMehlig,janik1999correlations,burda2014dysonian,fyodorovmehlig2002,fyodorovSavin2012,fyodorov2018CMP,bourgadedoubach2020,dubach2021,fyodorov2021condition,WFC1}.\\ Considering the formal solution to noiseless~\eqref{eq:lang} for the initial vector "spike" $x(t)=x(0) \delta(t)$ and decomposing $A= X-\mu \idm $ to explicitly include May's stability condition, the spectral decomposition of $X$ in terms of its left and right eigenvectors yields the following squared norm of the solution $D(t)=\braket{x(t)}{x(t)}$ known as the Euclidean distance from the stationary point:

 Further assuming spikes to be uniformly distributed over $N-$ dimensional hypersphere leads upon averaging to